-Ami Curry is the Director of Operations for the Fort Smith Children’s Shelter.
+Ami Curry is the Executive Director for the Fort Smith Children’s Emergency Shelter.
+The Executive Director is selected by the Board of Directors and assumes supervisory responsibilities of the total residential program operations.
+The Executive Director carries out the mission statement, policies and procedures for the Children’s Emergency Shelter.
 She fulfills the duties of the Director of Social Services as required by DHS Minimum Licensing Requirements.
-As the Director of Operations, Ami is responsible for ensuring that all programmatic requirements of the DHS Minimum Licensing Requirements are met.
-Ami reports directly to the Executive Director and is the designee in charge during times when the Executive Director is absent.
+Ami is responsible for ensuring that all programmatic requirements of the DHS Minimum Licensing Requirements are met.
 Ami has worked at the CES since 2004 and previously served as the Director of Social Services.
 Prior to working at the CES, Curry worked with special needs children as an Early Childhood Development Specialist at Kids First for 3 years.
 She is a lifelong resident of Fort Smith and attended the University of Arkansas in Fayetteville where she obtained her bachelor’s degree in Early Childhood Education and holds a Masters of Arts in Teaching.
-In her free time, Ami enjoys playing ping-pong, working out and spending time with her family, friends and daughter, Jazmine.
+In her free time, Ami enjoys playing ping-pong, miniature figures, kittens, working out and spending time with her family, friends and daughter, Jazmine.

 Director of Development